normj/ServerlessTODOListTutorial/DotnetTryMaterial/StreamProcessing/ServiceEvents.md

-# Using Lambda to Handle Service Events
+# Handling service events with Lambda

 Many AWS services trigger events when something changes.
 For example with Amazon S3 when a new object is uploaded to an S3 bucket an event is triggered.